 Once the prepare process has completed, a Report link will appear next to the Prepare button.
 This link opens the Destination Check report, which will advise if any problems were detected with the backup media.
 For System Protection backups, if the Make media bootable with RecoverAssist was selected in the Set up destination screen, the report will also advise if the media can or cannot be made bootable.

 Once all of the media have been prepared, select Next.

 If this box is ticket, the RecoverAssist builder will open when you select Finish.
 The RecoverAssist builder will allow you to make a standalone bootable media or a bootable backup media.
 Attach the media and select the option required.
 You do not need to use this process to make a bootable backup; a backup will automatically be made bootable the first time the backup job runs if you left Bootable Backup Media selected in the Set up destination step.

-To learn more about RecoverAssist, see Recover tab
+To learn more about RecoverAssist, see Recover System tab

 Launch BitLocker encryption tool

 If this box is ticked, the BitLocker Encryption tool will open when you select Finish.
 When the tool opens, you can use it to encrypt the drives.
 This should be done before the backup job runs, because if an unencrypted drive is used for a BitLocker backup job, the job will fail.
 The BitLocker encryption tool can run in the background after BackupAssist has been closed.